eduvpn/documentation/PHP_SAML_SP.md

 Setting `authnContext` means this context will be required for ALL users.

 ### AuthnContext for Permissions

+**NOTE**: use of this option is DEPRECATED!
+It will be removed in the next (major) version of eduVPN/Let's Connect!

 The `permissionAuthnContext` is a mapping between "permission" and required `authnContext`.
 This can be used to e.g. force MFA/2FA only for a subset of